JesalDM/HW-Assign-01/README.md

 - Refactored the header and footer code so that the elements are HTML semantic.
 - Replaced the div tags with main, section, article and aside tags to semantically represent the elements.
 - Gave a common class to the elements with the same styling in HTML and the corresponding CSS to get rid of repetitive code.
-- Changed the class name of the banner so that it is more appropriate to the context.
 - Added the alt attribute to the image elements on the entire page.
 - Ensured that all the HTML elements follow a logical structure and are in sequential order.